 Also CRM for customer follow-up?

-Do you need control of warranties, after-sales, or finances?
+Do you need control of warranties, after-sales or finance?

 Step 2: Choose the right tool